 Got a Billy bookshelf that's just taking up space?
 A Lack coffee table you no longer need?
-You may soon be able to sell them right back to Ikea itself.
+You may be able to sell them right back to Ikea.

-As part of a new sustainability initiative, Ikea is testing a Buy Back and Resell program that would allow customers to find new life for their old Ikea furniture.
-The service is being offered at an Ikea outside Philadelphia through Sept.
-19, and if all goes well, it will roll out to more stores in the U.S., Ikea says.
-It has been offered outside the U.S. since late 2020.
+As part of a sustainability initiative, Ikea is expanding its Buy Back and Resell program to all 37 of its U.S. stores.
+The service, which allows customers to find new life for their old Ikea furniture, had been tested at a number of U.S. locations since last year.
+It has also been offered outside the U.S. since late 2020.

 Ikea recently revealed that the As-Is section would be expanding as part of a store redesign that could eventually take away the chain's signature maze-like layout.

 For more smart shopping tips, please sign up for our free newsletters.